AKSW/KBox/README.md

 It's very easy, as you just need to add the knowledge graph you want to query separated by commas as the command below:

-In the given example, we query two knowledge graphs, https://www.w3.org/2000/01/rdf-schema and http://xmlns.com/foaf/0.1.
+In the given example, we query two knowledge bases, https://www.w3.org/2000/01/rdf-schema and http://xmlns.com/foaf/0.1.
 ```
 java -jar kbox-v0.0.1-alpha3-RC16.jar -sparql "Select (count(distinct ?s) as ?n) where {?s ?p ?o}" -kb "https://www.w3.org/2000/01/rdf-schema,http://xmlns.com/foaf/0.1" -install
 -------